-As a 501(c)3 non-profit organization ourselves, the EveryLibrary Institute acts as a fiscal sponsor or fiscal agent for smaller organizations or projects that either do not have or do not want to become a registered 501(c)3 themselves.
+As a 501(c)3 non-profit organization, the EveryLibrary Institute acts as a fiscal sponsor or fiscal agent for smaller organizations or projects that either do not have or do not want to become registered 501(c)3s themselves.
 The main condition for a fiscal sponsorship is that our programs are complementary and that the work being done by the organization (or group of individuals) aligns with our mission, purpose, and charter.

-Don't hesitate to get in touch with the EveryLibrary Institute's executive director John Chrastka to discuss ways we can help support your needs and goals.
+Don't hesitate to contact the EveryLibrary Institute's executive director John Chrastka to discuss ways we can help support your needs and goals.